unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > Hint: the predicted labels can be generated using `y_predicted = model.predict(X)`.
 >
 > * Is the performance of the model as you expected (or better/worse)?
-> * Is there a noteable difference between training set and test set?
+> * Is there a notable difference between training set and test set?
 And if so, any idea why?
 Hint: you can use `model.evaluate` to obtain metric scores for train and test set.
 >
 > > ## Solution
 > > ~~~